worldamazing/plan/docs/overview.md

 While it is impossible to predict the full spectrum of what this liberated consciousness will create, one outcome is certain: **genius will become the new normal.** The immense capability, creativity, and brilliance that is currently the exception in our world will become the baseline experience for all of humanity.
 In a world where no one is burdened by the need to simply survive, the immense and beautiful potential of the human mind will be fully unleashed. **Normal will finally be synonymous with incredible.**

+## The New Social Fabric: A Culture of Invitation
+The most profound change in the World Amazing is not in its technology or its economics, but in the very texture of daily human interaction.
+The old world's social operating system, built on a foundation of scarcity, was transactional.
+Its default question was, "What can I get?"

+The new world's social software is built on a foundation of abundance and relief.
+Its default gesture is the **invitation.**

+An invitation is an offering of time, of energy, of knowledge, of food, of help, with no expectation of direct reciprocation.
+It is a social gesture only possible in a world where giving does not diminish you.
+In the GP, this "Culture of Invitation" becomes the new, frictionless default.

+It is the master craftsman who leaves their workshop door open, a standing invitation for anyone to come and learn.
+It is the community kitchen where the evening meal is an open invitation to share food and stories.
+It is the problem-solver who posts a message not of complaint, but of creation: "This fence is broken.
+I'll be there Saturday at 10 a.m. with tools and coffee.
+This is an open invitation to anyone who wants to help fix it."

+The ultimate vision realized is a city whose background noise is no longer the hum of anxiety, but the gentle, constant, and beautiful hum of a million daily invitations.
+It is the sound of a species that has finally remembered how to connect, not for survival, but for the sheer joy of creating together.

 ## The New Tiers of Civilization
 > The architecture of this new world is built in layers, moving from the essential foundation to our highest aspirations.